Female genital mutilation: Religion

 Surveys have shown a widespread belief, particularly in Mali, Mauritania, Guinea, and Egypt, that FGM is a religious requirement.
 Gruenbaum has argued that practitioners may not distinguish between religion, tradition, and chastity, making it difficult to interpret the data.
 FGM's origins in northeastern Africa are pre-Islamic, but the practice became associated with Islam because of that religion's focus on female chastity and seclusion.
 (Note: Gerry Mackie, 1996: "FGM is pre-Islamic but was exaggerated by its intersection with the Islamic modesty code of family honor, female purity, virginity, chastity, fidelity, and seclusion.")
 According to a 2013 UNICEF report, in 18 African countries at least 10 percent of Muslim females had experienced FGM, and in 13 of those countries, the figure rose to 50–99 percent.

 In 2007 the Al-Azhar Supreme Council of Islamic Research in Cairo ruled that FGM had "no basis in core Islamic law or any of its partial provisions".
 (Note: Maggie Michael, Associated Press, 2007: "[Egypt's] supreme religious authorities stressed that Islam is against female circumcision.
-It's prohibited, prohibited, prohibited," Grand Mufti Ali Gomaa said on the privately-owned al-Mahwar network.")
+It's prohibited, prohibited, prohibited", Grand Mufti Ali Gomaa said on the privately-owned al-Mahwar network.")
 There is no mention of the practice in the Quran.
-It is praised in a few daʻīf (weak) hadith (sayings attributed to Muhammad) as noble but not required.
+It is praised in several hadith (sayings attributed to Muhammad) as noble but not required.
 (Note: Gerry Mackie, 1996: "The Koran is silent on FGM, but several hadith (sayings attributed to Mohammed) recommend attenuating the practice for the woman's sake, praise it as noble but not commanded, or advise that female converts refrain from mutilation because even if pleasing to the husband it is painful to the wife.")
 Islamic scholars Abū Dāwūd and Aḥmad ibn Ḥanbal reported that Muhammad said circumcision was a "law for men and a preservation of honor for women"; some regard this Hadith as daʻīf (weak).
 FGM is regarded as an obligatory practice by the Shafi'i version of Sunni Islam.
 FGM in India is prevalent among the Shia Islam members of the Bohra Muslim community who practice it as a religious custom.